 The primary goal of our 3’s Preschool class is to get children comfortable in a setting outside of their home.
 For many children this is their first group experience.
 This class emphasizes socialization, fostering friendships, experimenting with new and different materials, learning to take direction from others, differentiating from teacher-directed time and unstructured play, as well as sharing and learning together in a cooperative framework.
 Our 3's classes meet for 2 1/2 hours per session two days a week or three days a week in the mornings.
 Our teacher to student ratio is 2:14.
 Children must be 3 by August 31st and potty trained to enroll in our 3's Preschool class.
-For our Early 3's Preschool class, children must be 3 by December 31st.
 Following is a general overview of our 3’s Preschool class including academic and social goals for the children.

 Each day the teachers prepare Table Top activities that are designed to encourage children to practice their preschool readiness skills.
 These activities include color, shape, number recognition games, sequencing, matching and sorting, puzzles, and small group cooperative work.
 Attention is also given to refining a child’s pencil grasp through pencil and crayon activities and pre-writing activities.
 Art time provides children the opportunity to practice using scissors, glue and various art mediums.
 Play-Scapes activities are set up on the floor where the children socialize and learn as they play.
 During this time, children are working on skills such as spatial reasoning, role-playing, taking turns, creativity and fine motor development.
 The children are also learning to negotiate and problem solve.
 They are playing with a purpose.